 After more than 10 years of ALLGrass's history, we see how the statistics of this type of incident are concentrated in the gardens of newly built villas.

-We also see them after the construction of swimming pools or after exterior renovations.
+We also see them after the construction of pools or after carrying out external renovations.

 In this article, we have decided to provide somewhat more technical information.
 A contribution for our clients and professionals of the sector to take into account when making the installation of artificial grass in your gardens.